 No matter how many trails you explore in Tuna canyon Park, you should uncover lovely views.
 No permit is required to visit Tuna Canyon Park and there is no fee to park.
 Dogs and mountain bikes are welcome.
 The ocean views are extraordinary, so give Tuna a try!

 To get to the main trailhead: Drive 3.3 miles west of Topanga Canyon Road on PCH to Las Flores Canyon Road.
 Turn north and drive 3.4 miles up Las Flores Road to Rambla Pacifica Street.
 Turn right, drive 0.6 miles and make another right on Schueren Road.
 Drive 1.8 miles and turn right on Saddle Peak Road.
 After 3.2 miles, turn right on Tuna Canyon Road.
 Proceed one mile to the trailhead on the right at the outside of a bend in the road.
 The fireroad is obvious but unmarked.
 Beyond the trailhead Tuna Canyon Road becomes one-way down to PCH and can be used when leaving the park.

 Trailhead address: Tuna Canyon Road & Hearst Tank Motorway, Topanga Canyon, CA 90290

-To get to the Big Rock Drive trailhead: Drive 1.7 miles west of Topanga Canyon Road, and turn north off PCH onto Big Rock Drive, which carves up the mountain for another 1.7 miles.
-There is space for a few cars to park at the end of the road.
-The service road continues to the left.
+To get to the Big Rock Drive trailhead: Drive 1.7 miles west of Topanga Canyon Road, and turn north off PCH onto Big Rock Drive, which curves up the mountain for another 1.7 miles.
+Although space for a few cars to park at the end of the road can be found, this many not be open to the public and reports of ticketing and towing have been described below.
+Definitely do not park in the fire lane in front of the service road that continues to the left.

 Trailhead address: 20885 Big Rock Drive, Malibu, CA 90265